-Most people that visit Virginia Beach stay in Virginia Beach.
+Most people who visit Virginia Beach stay in Virginia Beach.

 If you’re traveling to VA Beach last minute, you want to ensure you have lodging and tours ahead of time!
 Below are some of our top picks in town!